MyOnlineStore/bricks/README.md

 ## Development
 - Clone the repo
 - Run `npm install`
-- Run either `npm run watch` to start the dev-server running on `localhost:9001` or run `npm run build` to build a dist to be used with `npm link`
+- Run either `npm run dev:components` to start the dev-server running on `localhost:9001` or run `npm run build` to build a dist to be used with `npm link`

 ## License